ClarenceJordanIII/auto_apply_chrome_extension-/README.md

-# 🚀 Intelligent Auto-Apply Chrome Extension
+# 🚀 Job Auto Apply Extension - Intelligent Job Application Assistant

+**Transform your job search with AI-powered automation that applies to jobs with human-like intelligence.**

-A cutting-edge Chrome extension that automates job applications on Indeed with **human-like intelligence**, real-time status tracking, live console logging, and comprehensive safety controls.
+A revolutionary Chrome extension that intelligently automates job applications on Indeed.com using advanced decision-making algorithms, contextual form analysis, and realistic human behavior patterns.
+Features real-time status tracking, comprehensive settings management, and transparent decision logging.

+**🎯 Perfect for job seekers who want to apply to more positions efficiently while maintaining quality and professionalism.**

 ## 🧠 **NEW: Intelligent Features**